dotnet/maintenance-packages/package-support-policy.md

 ## End of support

 A package will be supported for as long as it targets frameworks that are still supported.
-For example: [System.Numerics.Vectors](https://www.nuget.org/packages/System.Json#supportedframeworks-body-tab).
-Of all the included target frameworks in the package, .NET Standard 2.0 is still in support at the moment of writing this document.
-As long as there are frameworks compatible with .NET Standard 2.0, the package will remain in support.
+For example: [System.Numerics.Vectors](https://www.nuget.org/packages/System.Json#supportedframeworks-body-tab) will is supported because it provides an implementation on .NET Framework 4.6.2, which is still in support.

 ## Reporting issues